 Also, I always encourage eye contact.
 I often ask people to look at each other.
 Whether this is the bride and groom or the groom and the best men.
-This does feel weird and unnatural to begin with but, in my experience, it always creates for a natural photo.
+This does feel weird and unnatural to begin with but, in my experience, it always leads to a natural photo.
 This is because looking at each other creates that natural moment when they catch eyes and release tension.
 Look down, away or past the camera will make them look as if they have been caught off guard.
 Looking away can create a detachment and impression of spontaneity.

-4 – My positioning and composition.
+4 – My positioning and composition

 Knowing where to be, as a photographer, is key.
 Often, having a second photographer can really help get these ‘candid’ shots.
 The same shot can yield completely different results from two different vantage points.
 The front on shot can look stiff but the voyeuristic side shot can feels natural.
 Otherwise, I ask models to imagine that they are walking towards somewhere different.
 This can be less effective depending on the imagination and commitment of the subject though.